oracle-quickstart/terraform-oci-open-lz/workload-extensions/oci-lz-ext-ai-services/README.md

 ## **2. Design Overview**

-This workload extension uses the [One-OE](/blueprints/one-oe/readme.md) Blueprint as the reference Landing Zone and guides the deployment of OCVS on top of it.
+This workload extension uses the [One-OE](/blueprints/one-oe/readme.md) Blueprint as the reference Landing Zone and guides the deployment of AI services on top of it.

 <img src="diagrams/compartments.png" width="1000" height="auto">